Skip to content

 call.addListener(...);

 An app-to-phone call is a call that's made to a phone on the regular telephone network.
 Setting up an app-to-phone call is not much different than setting up an app-to-app call.
-Instead of invoking the callUser method, invoke the CallClient.callPhoneNumber() recommendation and it should be prefixed with a ‘+’.
-For example, to call the US phone number 415 555 0101, the phone number should be specified as "+14155550101."
-The ‘+’ is the required prefix and the US country code ‘1’ prepended to the local subscriber number.
+Instead of invoking the callUser method, invoke the CallClient.callPhoneNumber() method and pass an E.164 number prefixed with +.
+For example, to call the US phone number 415 555 0101, specify +14155550101.
+The + is the required prefix with the US country code 1 prepended to the local subscriber number.

 Credits Required

-Placing an App-to-Phone call requires that your Sinch account has sufficient credits; Top up credits on your Billing page.
+Remember, placing an App-to-Phone call requires that your Sinch account has sufficient credits.
+Add credits on your Account page.
 Credits are used each time an App-to-Phone call is placed and your account balance is updated after each call.

 Testing DTMF